It’s time to drink a Cabernet on this #FridayCabernetfix. Here is a nice one from Paso Robles.

-Dark Inky in color with a short purplish rim.
+Deep purple in color with a short reddish rim.

-Full bodied with medium acidity and long legs.
+Full bodied and elegant with medium acidity and long legs.

-Medium finish with fine grained tannins and tangy cherries.
+Nice finish with round tannins and tangy cherries.

 This is a very tasty Cabernet Sauvignon from Paso Robles.
 Showing nice complexity and mouthfeel.
 I always enjoy these Bordeaux blends.
 A good sipping wine too.

 Good right out of the bottle, and better after 45 minutes of air time, when tannins show up and bring in more structure to the wine.

 Would be nice to revisit it in 3 years and see how it evolved.

 Good by itself or with food.
 Will pair wonderfully with BBQ Meats.